isabella232/www-event-2020-NewZealandDay/index.md

 ## Training

 In addition to the main conference on Friday, we are pleased to be offer training opportunities on Wednesday and Thursday, at the same venue.
-Course details can be found on the **[Pre-Conference Training](training/)** page, and you can register for training on [EventBrite](https://owaspnz2020-training.eventbrite.com).
+Course details can be found on the **[Pre-Conference Training](training/)** page, and you can register for training on [EventBrite](https://owaspnz2020-training.eventbrite.com) **(CLOSED)**.

 **Training Fees:** $1250.00 for two-day sessions; $625.00 for one-day sessions; $325.00 for half-day sessions (plus EventBrite fees)